bxparks/AceSegment/README.md

 created by `DriverBuilder`.

 For "production" code that uses the AceSegment library, the code generation is the recommended procedure.
-See the example code in `examples/AceSegmentDemo/' for more details.
+See the example code in `examples/AceSegmentDemo/` for more details.

 ## Resource Consumption

+### Static Memory

 Here are the sizes of the various classes on the 8-bit AVR microcontrollers (Arduino Uno, Nano, etc):